 14. “OK Google, Do You Believe in Santa Claus?”

 The magic of Christmas, for many children, involves impatiently waiting for Santa to arrive and bring gifts.
-What’s Google’s take on the bearded man in a cheery red suit?
+What’s Google Assistant’s take on the bearded man in a cheery red suit?

 15. “Hey Google, What Am I Thinking?”